hablapps/pairstrading/PostPairsTrading.md

 ```q
 rs:{select close by sym from stock where date within(.z.d-x;.z.d)}
 ```
 As you can see, the query resembles SQL: _select closing price by symbol from the stock table where the date is in the range between today and x days ago_.
-Indeed, we are taking advantage of the q-SQL syntactic facilities, which enable newcomers to be productive quickly, as evidenced by the (KX Academy)[https://learninghub.kx.com/courses/kdb-developer-level-1/].
+Indeed, we are taking advantage of the q-SQL syntactic facilities, which enable newcomers to be productive quickly, as evidenced by the [KX Academy](https://learninghub.kx.com/courses/kdb-developer-level-1/).
 It is worth mentioning that the query is enclosed in curly brackets, indicating that it is actually a function taking `x` as a parameter.
 The function is named `rs` to signify that it (r)eads (s)tocks.

 > 💡 Using short names for variables is a standard convention that, once you get used to it, improves readability.